 Transforming Respiratory Services

-The aim of this project is to transform the Highland Respiratory Care pathway towards a pathway that is truly patient centred, by co-designing it with patients and all those who either use or provide respiratory services from the outset.
+The aim of this project was to transform the Highland Respiratory Care pathway towards a pathway that is truly patient centred, by co-designing it with patients and all those who either use or provide respiratory services from the outset.

-Our project team comprises:
+Our project team comprised of:

 - NHS Highland’s Technology Enabled Care (TEC) team